Optimization¶

 - Return type:

-- pred_step(batch, batch_idx, num_workers: int = 2, running_eval: bool = False, min_score: float | None = None)[source]#
+- pred_step(batch, batch_idx, num_workers: int = 2, running_eval: bool = False, min_score: float | None = None, use_loss_eval_fn: bool = False) Tuple[List[Parameter], List, Dict[int, float]] [source]¶

-Applies to both train and eval mode.
+Applies to only the eval mode.

-- validate_condition(steps: int, total_steps: int) bool [source]#
+- validate_condition(steps: int, total_steps: int) bool [source]¶

 In default, trainer will validate at every step.

-- validation_step(batch, batch_idx, num_workers: int = 2, minimum_score: float | None = None) EvaluationResult [source]#
+- validation_step(batch, batch_idx, num_workers: int = 2, minimum_score: float | None = None, use_loss_eval_fn: bool = False) EvaluationResult [source]¶

+Evaluate a batch or the validate dataset by setting the batch=val_dataset.
+Uses self.eval_fn to evaluate the samples.
 If you require self.task.eval() to be called before validation, you can override this method as:

 def validation_step(self, batch, batch_idx, num_workers: int = 2) -> List: self.task.eval() return super().validation_step(batch, batch_idx, num_workers)

-- loss_step(batch, y_preds: List[Parameter], batch_idx, num_workers: int = 2) List[Parameter] [source]#
+- loss_step(batch, y_preds: List[Parameter], batch_idx, num_workers: int = 2) List[Parameter] [source]¶

 Calculate the loss for the batch.

-- configure_teacher_generator()[source]#
+- configure_teacher_generator()[source]¶

 Configure a teach generator for all generators in the task for bootstrapping examples.